devmanishpatole/ImageFetcher/README.md

 ## About
 It simply searches images.
-You can choose image categories from different section or you can enter search string to find the right image for you.
+You can choose image categories from different sections or you can enter a search string to find the right image for you.
 It loads searched **Images** data from [Imgur API](https://apidocs.imgur.com/?version=latest) and displays in a Grid format.
-The user can tap on the image which opens the next screen where user can see total likes, dislikes, score and description associated with that image.
+The user can tap on the image which opens the next screen where users can see total likes, dislikes, scores, and descriptions associated with that image.
-Application supports lazy loading of images so users can have seamless data loading experience.
-User can also apply filter to include viral and non-viral images.
+The application supports the lazy loading of images so users can have a seamless data loading experience.
+Users can also apply filters to include viral and non-viral images.
 **Implemented Lifecycle aware view holder for image list which respects the lifecycle of row's view components.**